mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/house-sales-forecasting.md

 ## Making Predictions

 You can make predictions by querying the predictor joined with the data table.
-The [`SELECT`](/sql/api/select/) statement lets you make predictions for the label based on the chosen features for a given time period.
+The [`#!sql SELECT`](/sql/api/select/) statement lets you make predictions for the label based on the chosen features for a given time period.
 Usually, you want to know what happens right after the latest training data point that was fed.
 We have a special keyword for that, the `LATEST` keyword.

 ```sql
 SELECT m.saledate AS date, m.MA AS forecast, MA_explain